 - Alcoholism And Hypoglycemia

-In case you’ve been told that nutritional supplementation simply makes your pee yellow (I once thought this), I’ll share my favorite reaction to an anti-vitamin editorial influenced by Big Pharma.
+In case you’re skeptical about supplementation, check out our favorite reaction to an anti-vitamin editorial influenced by Big Pharma.
 Dr. Rhonda Patrick has a PhD in biomedical science.

 Functional medicine is a growing domain of expertise that addresses the underlying causes of chronic disease.
 For nearly every disease including chronically relapsing alcoholism, root causes usually include lifestyle maladies, diet problems, and nutrient deficiencies.